The Best Tips For NICU Parents

 11. Join A Parent Support Group

-Being able to relate to someone who has gone thorough a similar experience can make a BIG difference.
+Being able to relate to someone who has gone through a similar experience can make a BIG difference.

 12. Write It Down